cha0s/avocado-old/engine/docco/content_index.md

 			</dd>

 			<dt>
-				The graphics SPI handles window and graphics system initialization, and rendering.
+				The Graphics SPI handles window and graphics system initialization, and rendering.
 			</dt>
 			<dd>